MaxReinmueller/DoeFlow/README.md

 ## How it works

+* set a goal
-Input your estimated income and expenses to get a estimate of how much money is left over everymonth.
-Compaire it to what you have and
+* Input your estimated income and expenses to get a estimate of how much money is left over everymonth.
+* Use the situation tool to see what you need to do to achieve your goals such as moving.

 ### Basic financial information
+#### Your goal
+* What is your goal
+* is it monthly income goal or a specific amount of savings?
+* How much money do you think you need to achieve it

 #### Income
 * Your hourly wage or monthly salary